 FOR IMMEDIATE RELEASE

-LAC/UMC Central Office,Monrovia : The Bishop’s Cabinet of the Liberia Annual Conference of The United Methodist Church (LAC/UMC) is expected to convene its Mid-Year Cabinet Meeting in Zwedru City, Grand Gedeh County South Eastern of Liberia commencing on 10th of September of this year and conclude on the 15 .
-The gathering will take place at the William Ross United Methodist Church on Dehsuah Street in the Gee River Conference District.
+LAC/UMC Central Office, Monrovia – The Bishop’s Cabinet of the Liberia Annual Conference of The United Methodist Church (LAC/UMC) is expected to convene its Mid-Year Cabinet Meeting in Zwedru City, Grand Gedeh County, Southeastern Liberia, beginning October 23 and concluding October 26, 2025.

-This year’s Mid-Year Cabinet Meeting will bring together departmental heads and key leaders of the Church to review progress made since the 192nd Annual Session and to assess the current state of the Conference’s ministries.
+This year’s Mid-Year Cabinet Meeting will bring together departmental heads and key leaders of the Church to review the progress made since the 192nd Annual Session and to assess the current state of the Conference’s ministries.
 The meeting will also provide a platform for strategic planning and policy direction as the Church continues its mission and evangelistic efforts across Liberia.

-The Cabinet, under the episcopal leadership of Bishop Samuel J.Quire Jr, serves as the Church’s executive body responsible for overseeing ministerial appointments, strategic decisions, and policy enforcement within the Liberia Annual Conference.
+The Cabinet, under the episcopal leadership of Bishop Samuel J. Quire Jr., serves as the executive body of the Church responsible for overseeing ministerial appointments, strategic decisions, and policy enforcement within the Liberia Annual Conference.

-As the Church looks ahead to the next Annual Conference expected to be held in the South Eastern County of Sinoe ,Greenville next year, the Mid-Year Cabinet Meeting is expected to shape many of the critical directions and decisions that will guide the work of the Liberia Annual Conference of The United Methodist Church in Liberia.
+As the Church looks ahead to the next annual session , expected to be held in Greenville, Sinoe County, next year, the Mid-Year Cabinet Meeting is expected to shape many of the critical directions and decisions that will guide the work of the Liberia Annual Conference of The United Methodist Church in the years ahead.

 Signed,